Need Help? Give us a call.

 1 (800) 345-3452

-A good profit margin depends on your industry.
+A good profit margin depends on your industry, which you can benchmark off an index like S&P 500.
 While advertising has a net margin of 6.04%, the alcohol industry has a net margin of 19.13%.
 Similarly, computer services can expect to make 6.02% profit, while farming/agriculture hovers around 3.18%.
-Profit margins under 15%-20% indicate vulnerability to negative market changes.
+S&P 500 reports the blended net profit margin for Q1 2018 to be 11.6%.
+Profit margins above 11% outperform those of the market, but a profit margin under 15%-20% indicate vulnerability to negative market changes.

 More money is good money, right?
 In most cases, yes, but small business owners must also take into account another, slightly more complicated metric: the profit margin.
 In other words, what percentage of your revenue comes out as a profit against all your business costs and expenses?